FederatedAI/FedLCM/doc/OpenFL_Guide.md

     password: "type: string"
 ```

+> The registryConfig will affect both KubeFATE and OpenFL related images.
+Make sure you have all the images in your customized registry.

 ### Start Registration and Envoy Deployment

 Assume on the device/node/machine we have the `openfl-device-agent` program, we can start the registration process